ibm-cloud-docs/pattern-vpc-security/overview.md

 ### Options:
 {: #data-in-transit-encryption-options}

- - **data-in-Transit encryption to IBM Cloud storage** - No options.
+ - **Data-in-Transit encryption to IBM Cloud storage** - No options.
 This is a default function

  - **Application Level Data-in-Transition Encryption** - Applicable mostly in public access situations but of course this can be applied in private access situations.
 Transit Level Security (TLS) 1.2 should be used at a minimum.